-Stereotypes aside, there is no question that this often-misunderstood group of employees are challenging conventional thinking about what a modern career looks like.
+Stereotypes of their work motivation aside, there is no question that this often-misunderstood group of employees are challenging conventional thinking about what a modern career looks like.
 The real question is — are you ready for them?

 Gen Y’s penchant for technology has earned them the name ‘digital natives’.
 As Marie Puybaraud explains, “Technology has been integrated into the lives of Digital Natives since early childhood, providing them with the skills to naturally adapt to it from a young age.
 They have developed an innate understanding of digital and computer technologies, which have evolved into essential parts of their daily lives.”

-While Gen Y shares some of the financial motivation of their parents’ and grandparents’ generations, they are largely driven by a quest for passion and meaningful work.
-Simon Sinek’s ‘Start With Why’ credo has never been more important or relevant than when it comes to recruiting and retaining Millennial talent.
+While Gen Y shares some of the financial motivation of their parents’ and grandparents’ generations, their employee performance is largely driven by a quest for passion and meaningful work.
+Simon Sinek’s ‘Start With Why‘ credo has never been more important or relevant than when it comes to recruiting and retaining Millennial talent.
 These young people are driven by passion and the desire to do meaningful work with tangible outcomes.
 This makes it all the more important for companies to keep their WHY alive and at the centre of all their activities.

-If there is anyone that truly understands the needs and desires of Gen Y in the workplace, it is Lauren Friese, founder of TalentEgg, a site dedicated to launching the careers of new graduates.
+If there is anyone that truly understands what motivates Gen Y employees in the workplace, it is Lauren Friese, founder of TalentEgg, a site dedicated to launching the careers of new graduates.
 Friese explained in a recent news piece, “One of the most prominent stereotypes about Gen Y is that they like receiving a lot of feedback, and that is true.
 Immediate, effective feedback allows millennials to produce better results more quickly, making their work flow even more efficient”.

 Just like our grandparents had to adapt when our parents entered the workforce, so too must we be willing to adapt to the changes that Gen Y is bringing to offices around the world.